 Together with our colleagues, partners, and supporters, we are working towards our goal of raising £100,000 for these charities as part of our Centenary celebrations — making a meaningful difference to those who need it most.

-As part of our Centenary celebrations, we partnered with the Glasgow School of Art (GSA) on the Mactaggart & Mickel Centenary Tartan Project, giving BA (Hons) Textile Design students a unique live project opportunity.
-Students were invited to create digital tartan designs inspired by our values, including cultural heritage, legacy, community, and 100 years of placemaking.
+As part of our Centenary celebrations, we partnered with the Glasgow School of Art (GSA) on the Mactaggart & Mickel Centenary Tartan Project, offering BA (Hons) Textile Design students a unique live project opportunity.
+Students were challenged to create digital tartan designs inspired by our core values — heritage, legacy, community, and 100 years of placemaking.